TeslaSoftware/tetris-react/README.md

 Popular Tetris game with usage of React Front-End Framework.

+## Live version

+Live version of the project is available [here](https://teslasoftware.github.io/tetris-react)

 ## Available Scripts for running locally

 In the project directory, you can run: